sujalarora19/SecureVue-AI/README.md

 **Running the Project**

 Open the `node_server`, then run the `index.js` file to connect to the database.
-Open the `src`, then run the `Express.js` file to run the express server which is used for deploying the model.
+Open the `src`, then run the `Express.js` file to run the server which is used for deploying the model.

 ```bash
 npm run dev